andreivo/CicadaProject/README.md

 The entire project was developed as a case study of <b>Fault & INtegration-Driven System Engineering (FIND-SE)</b>, a methodological approach to fault-tolerant systems engineering (SE).
 The approach extends the knowledge of Model-Based System Engineering (MBSE).
 It is based on the principle of guiding the developer in a design concerned with failures, and especially those related to interoperability in the system integration process, which must be tolerated and treated.
 FIND-SE's great advantage is the proposal of a new paradigm based on guiding development through a principle, the same concept used in the TDD (Test Driven Development) and BDD (Behavior Driven Development) techniques.

-For more details, see the section {% include doc.html name="Cicada DCP" path="gi/gi-index" %}.
+For more details, see the section <a href="https://andreivo.github.io/CicadaProject/docs/gi/gi-index" target="_blank">Cicada DCP</a>

 ### <ins>Group II (Cicada Broker):</ins>